-For 2020, our After-School and Weekend Camps will be offered online only.
-Click here for online camp details.
+Summer camps for 2021 are currently being planned for both in-person and online options.
+After-School and Weekend Camps are offered online only.
+Click here for After-School and Weekend camp details.

 Study Film and Acting in Paris

 PRE-COLLEGE ENRICHMENT THROUGH FILM AND ACTING

 Paris is an incredibly exciting place to live in and make films.
 It is the birthplace of the movies and the city that still loves them the most.
 A century after the first experiments with motion pictures took place there and almost 50 years since the French New Wave changed the way we look at movies, our students continue the tradition of capturing this city and the stories it generates on film.
 We have found that New York Film Academy students thrive in Paris, and for many it becomes second home.